jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 ## 3. Descriptive statistics

-A [Google spreadsheet](https://tinyurl.com/y76f5mv5) was created for filling up the information online; in order to do so please contact us via email to add you in.
+A Google spreadsheet, https://tinyurl.com/y76f5mv5, was created for filling up the information online; in order to do so please contact us via email to add you in.

 Alternatively, please fill out the spreadsheet as with SCALLOP/CVD1 with naming convention: